 This 'special time' provides a space where a child can express themselves creatively, through metaphor, and to self-regulate in an uninterrupted environment which is safe and confidential.
 Tools offered for play include a selection of arts and craft materials, clay, sand tray, musical instruments, puppets, doll's house, play kitchen, miniature figures, and vehicles.
-Play Therapy at Centre Academy offers initially twelve (40 minute) child led sessions with a trainee therapeutic play practitioner who is on the Play Therapy UK register, accredited by the Professional Standards Authority, working under clinical supervision, studying at the Academy of Play and Child Psychotherapy in partnership with Leeds Beckett University.
+Play Therapy at Centre Academy offers initially twelve (40 minute) child led sessions with an experienced therapeutic play practitioner who is listed on the Play Therapy UK PTK's register, accredited by the Professional Standards Authority.
 Our Play Therapist is available one day per week and works with children who have been identified by teachers and therapists as individuals who may benefit from this specialist intervention.